nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [itnext.io: Kubernetes local playground alternatives](https://itnext.io/kubernetes-local-playground-alternatives-e1a590632b9f)
 * [dex.dev: Local Development Clusters](https://www.dex.dev/dex-videos/development-clusters)
 * [blog.radwell.codes: What’s the best Kubernetes distribution for local environments? 🌟](https://blog.radwell.codes/2021/05/best-kubernetes-distribution-for-local-environments/)
+* [Metal Kubes](https://github.com/shank-git/metal-kubes) Create OnPrem Kubernetes Cluster.
+Install Kubernetes Cluster on Bare Metal Machines

 ### Telepresence local development for k8s and openshift microservices
 * [telepresence.io 🌟](https://www.telepresence.io) Fast, local development for kubernetes and openshift microservices.
 * [telepresence.io: Debug a Kubernetes service locally 🌟](https://www.telepresence.io/tutorials/kubernetes) Imagine you have a service running in a cluster, and someone reports a bug.
 You want to run the service locally but how?
 Enter Telepresence
 * [betterprogramming.pub: Do Faster Development and Testing on Kubernetes Apps With Telepresence](https://betterprogramming.pub/do-faster-development-and-testing-on-kubernetes-apps-with-telepresence-b7eac604dca4) Use Telepresence to instantly deploy your code change to a Kubernetes cluster
+* [telepresence.io: Intercept a service in your own environment 🌟](https://www.telepresence.io/docs/latest/howtos/intercepts/) Today, I needed to intercept traffic sent to the application running on Kubernetes and forward it to the local dev instance.

 ## Managed Kubernetes in Public Cloud
 * [infoworld.com: 6 reasons to switch to managed Kubernetes](https://www.infoworld.com/article/3614605/6-reasons-to-switch-to-managed-kubernetes.html) Managed Kubernetes services have matured to the point where many enterprises are handing over the keys to their clusters.
 Here we identify some of the main drivers behind that trend.